shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/18-React/Interview.md

 ---

 ## Q12 Functional component in react
-Functional components are a type of component in React that is primarily defined as a JavaScript function.
-In the latest versions of React, functional components have gained more prominence and capabilities, largely due to the introduction of React Hooks.
+- A functional component in React is a JavaScript function that defines a reusable piece of user interface (UI) without managing its own state or lifecycle methods.

-Here's an overview of functional components in the latest React:
+- Originally, functional components were stateless and primarily used for rendering UI elements.
+However, with the introduction of React Hooks, functional components gained the ability to manage state and side effects, making them more powerful and versatile.

 ### Basics of Functional Components:
 1. **Syntax:**